src-d/lookout/docs/analyzers-creation.md

 ## Fetching Changes, UASTs or Languages from Lookout DataService

-Lookout will take care of dealing with Git repositories, UAST extraction, programming language detection, etc. Your analyzer will be able to use the **Lookout DataService** to query all this data.
+Lookout will take care of dealing with Git repositories, UAST extraction, programming language detection, etc. Your analyzer will be able to use the **DataService** to query all this data.

-You can read more about it in the [**Lookout DataService** section](architecture.md#lookout-dataservice).
+You can read more about it in the [**Lookout Server** section](architecture.md#server).

 ## How to Test an Analyzer Locally